 It’s also important to note that the forecasting error for this can be large, because you rely so heavily on insights and observations in addition to the historical data.

-Measure your historical accuracy and keep that in mind as you’re making decisions.
-If your forecast accuracy for the workforce is +/- 1%, you can make strong business decisions off of it.
+That's why you should measure your historical accuracy and keep it in mind as you’re making decisions.
+If your forecast accuracy for the available staff is +/- 1%, you can build important business decisions on it.

-If the accuracy is +/- 20%, then it’s just guidance, and you have to assume a high probability that you’ll have a different number of staff then planned.
-You’ll need flexibility options (overtime, voluntary time off, schedule changes, etc..)
+If the accuracy is +/- 20%, then it’s just guidance, and you have to assume a high probability that you’ll have a quite different number of staff in the future.
+If that is the case, you’ll need more flexibility options to react to over- and understaffing (overtime, voluntary time off, schedule changes, etc.)